yobotn/lftp-mirror/README.md

 # ```diff
-+ # this text is highlighted in green
++ this text is highlighted in green
-# - this text is highlighted in red
+- this text is highlighted in re
-+# this text is highlighted in green
-#- this text is highlighted in red
 ```